Frequently Asked Questions

 Every order is individually handled to ensure that your art arrives with you promptly and in mint condition.

 The Artworks are packed with a backing board, wrapped in tissue paper / bubble wrap, and placed in a cardboard box. (unless the size requires a different packaging).

 The estimated delivery time is 5-10 days for any address in South Africa from date of payment.

 We have mostly measured the "picture only" size in centimetres as a reference in the description.
 It might vary with a few millimetres here and there because of a signature or artwork that is not exactly straight.
 We did however include a paper size on some artworks, where the paper size was significantly bigger than the picture size.

 Yes, absolutely.
-We are situated at Midstream, so if you are in the area, you can collect.
-Just select "Own pickup" at checkout, then you won't be charged shipping fees.
+We are situated at Midstream and Witbank, so if you are in the area, you can collect.
+You just have to send us a mail to request pick-up and location (Our Witbank / Midstream locations).
 As soon as we have the order ready, we will contact you to schedule a date and time for collection that is convenient for you.
 Just remember that we do not offer the 7 day money back guarantee on own collections.

 We offer a variety of framing options, so should you wish to use this facility, please contact us so that we can discuss options and send you an amended invoice.
 To make it easy we added this option when you purchase artwork, just click the option and we will contact you.